Nityant17/Cybersec-Stuff/Linux_Luminarium/Hello_Hackers.md

 **Commands used:**
 - `whoami` : Prints the current username
-- `hello`  : Command to run to get the flag
+- `hello`  : Command to get the flag

 **Thought Process:**
 - Need to invoke the `hello` command  so just need to input it.